 Uni Leiden: Prof. Roebroeks (em., associated), Dr. Soressi (associated)

-- Human Behavioral Ecology and Comparative Cultural Psychology - is focusing on a) the role of culture in human evolution and adaptation, b) early child development and culture, c) processes and architectures of voluntary and involuntary attention, perception, memory, learning, emotion, language and judgment.
+- Human Behavior, Ecology and Evolution - is focusing on a) the role of culture in human evolution and adaptation, b) early child development and culture, c) processes and architectures of voluntary and involuntary attention, perception, memory, learning, emotion, language and judgment.

 LU: Prof. Schönwiesner, Prof. Schröger, Prof. Widdig